moveit/moveit_tutorials/doc/quickstart_in_rviz/quickstart_in_rviz_tutorial.rst

 .. image:: rviz_plugin_collision.png
    :width: 700px

-The "Use Collision-Aware IK" checkbox found within the MotionPlanning plugin allows you to toggle the behavior of the IK solver.
+The "Use Collision-Aware IK" checkbox found within the MotionPlanning plugin under the Planning tab allows you to toggle the behavior of the IK solver.
 When the checkbox is ticked, the solver will keep attempting to find a collision-free solution for the desired end-effector pose.
 When it is not checked, the solver will allow collisions to happen in the solution.
 The links in collision will always still be visualized in red, regardless of the state of the checkbox.

 .. image:: rviz_plugin_collision_aware_ik_checkbox.png
    :width: 700px